netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 automatically.
 You can use this to exclude specific orders from being processed automatically.

+The setting *Shipping Product (Domestic)* defines the domestic default shipping product for automated shipment orders.
+The following products are available:
+* National Shipment (Paket National) for parcels up to 31.5 kg
+* Merchandise Shipment (Warenpost) for smaller/low weight goods

 Shipment Defaults
 ~~~~~~~~~~~~~~~~~
 The *additional services* which should be booked automatically can be chosen here.